-- □ An employee of EBRPSS conditioning the provision of an aid, benefit, or service for a student on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment); - □ Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to EBRPSS's education program or activity; - □ "Sexual assault" means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation (20 U.S.C.
-1092 (f)(6)(A)(v)) involving an attempted or actual sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent such as: - (1) Attempted or actual rape as defined in La.
+An employee of EBRPSS conditioning the provision of an aid, benefit, or service for a student on ar individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment); Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to EBRPSS's education program or activity; "Sexual assault" means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation (20 U.S.C.
+1092 (f)(6)(A)(v)) involving an attempted or actual sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent such as: (1) Attempted or actual rape as defined in La.
 R.S.
-14:41, 42-43 or - (2) Attempted or actual sexual battery as defined in La.
+14:41, 42-43 or (2) Attempted or actual sexual battery as defined in La.
 R.S.
-14:43 14:43.3; - "Dating violence" means violence committed by a person: - (1) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (2) Where the existence of such a relationship shall be determined based on consideration of these factors:(a.)
-The length of the relationship; - (b.)
-The type of relationship; and - (c.)
+14:43 - 14:43.3; "Dating violence" means violence committed by a person: (1) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and (2) Where the existence of such a relationship shall be determined based on consideration of these factors (a.)
+The length of the relationship; (b.)
+The type of relationship; and (c.)
 The frequency of interaction between the persons involved in the relationship (34 U.S.C.
-12291(a)(10)); or - (3) Commits a battery of a dating partner as defined in La.
+12291(a)(10)); or (3) Commits a battery of a dating partner as defined in La.
 R.S.
-14:34.9 or 14:34.9.1;
+14:34.9 or 14:34.9.1; "Domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the iurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected

-4 These procedures are subject to the issuance of new Title IX regulations by the U.S. Department of Education, which are now pending.
+&lt;sup>18 These procedures are subject to the issuance of new Title IX regulations by the U.S. Department of Education, which are now pending.
 Upon issuance, EBRPSB will update its procedures as required.

-- □ "Domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Louisiana (34 U.S.C.
-12291(a)(8)); or - □ "Stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to... - (1) Fear for his/her safety or the safety of others; - (2) Suffer substantial emotional distress (34 U.S.C.
+- reasonable person to...
+(1) Fear for his/her safety or the safety of others; - (2) Suffer substantial emotional distress (34 U.S.C.
 122919(a)(30)) or; - (3) May include, but not limited to, the intentional and repeated uninvited presence of the perpetrator at another person's home, workplace, school, or any place which would cause a reasonable person to be alarmed, or to suffer emotional distress as a result of verbal, written, or behaviorally implied threats of death, bodily injury, sexual assault, kidnapping, or any other statutory criminal act to himself or any member of his family or any person with whom he is acquainted (La.
 R.S.
 14:40.2).